ASecond-Order SpikingSSM for Wearables: Methods

 \subsection{Encoder and Decoder}

-For SHaRe-SSM, we design an encoder for encoding the input signal into spike trains (see Figure \ref{fig: model}).
+For SHaRe-SSM, we design an encoder for encoding the input signal into spike trains (see Algorithm \ref{alg: SHaRe}).
 Herein, the inputs every timestep are passed through a learnable linear layer.
-The output of this layer is passed through a batch normalization layer.
-Finally, an IF neuron generates spikes into the SHaRe-SSM block.
-Notably, this is a data-dependent trainable encoder (without requiring us to specify whether to utilize rate coding or any other encoding variants).
-Moreover, it utilizes neuronal heterogeneity and is instantaneous.
+Finally, an IF neuron with no reset, i.e., a spike function, generates spikes into the SHaRe-SSM block.
+Notably, this is a data-dependent trainable encoder (without requiring us to specify whether to utilise rate coding or any other encoding variants).
+Moreover, it utilises neuronal heterogeneity and is instantaneous.
 The decoder projects the spikes back using a linear Layer with the output dimension equal to the number of classes.
 For regression, we also propose convolving the output with a learnable filter.